satoruhiga/ofxBTrack/README.md

 https://github.com/naotokui/btrack_external

 ### notice
 This is an addon for beat tracking, not for onset detection!
 Each occurance of sudden attack/inpulse of sound (onset) doesn't matter in this case.
-Instead, the algorighm tries to find a constant beat and track the location of each beat in coming audio.
+Instead, the algorighm tries to find a constant beat and track the location of each beat in incoming audio signal.